-Noun: A noun is the important & basic part of speech that is to be understood clearly when, to begin with learning English Grammar.
+Noun Definition: A noun is the important & basic part of speech that is to be understood clearly when to begin learning English Grammar.
 The noun could be defined in several ways with several examples.
 In simple words, Noun is defined as a word referring to the names of persons, places, things, states, or qualities.
 The noun is a part of speech that can be classified into both singular & plural forms.
 In English Grammar, the noun has been described in various types and to understand each type of noun in detail you must read the article further.

 The examples below would help you to understand the noun with ease.
 To get a better grasp of these various noun examples, take a look at these example sentences containing some nouns.

 |SNo||Noun Example||A Noun used in a Sentence|

 |1||Sameer/Rohan||I don't know why Sameer is so angry with Rohan.|